tantangula/rise-widget-hello-world/README.md

 ##Wendi's Quest

-She is using an Ubuntu 12.04 image running in Virtualbox, and these are the steps she took to get the preview app up and running...
+Wendi used an Ubuntu 12.04 image running in Virtualbox.
+These are the steps she took to build the widget, install NWjs, and launch the Rise Vision preview app.

 ```
 sudo apt-get update